 CDNs enable companies to deliver content wherever it needs to go, with the reliability and performance that e-learning demands.
 By allowing companies to avoid sending trainers physically all over the world, CDNs can save companies lots of money What’s more, training can be on-demand, at times convenient for the end user.

 With its ability to integrate with CDNs using standard HTTP/HTTPS methods, Wasabi is a great option for hosting original content objects.
-Wasabi offers hot cloud storage at prices 80% less than AWS S3, with up to 6x better performance.
+Wasabi offers hot cloud storage at prices 80% less than AWS S3, with faster performance speeds.
 Wasabi is also secure, infinitely scalable and highly reliable, delivering eleven nines (99.999999999%) of object durability.

 Whether it’s baseball and football games, or special events like awards shows and benefit concerts, media and entertainment companies are increasingly looking to broadcast live video over the web to audiences around the globe.
 It’s a demanding endeavor because the broadcast must be able to scale to meet whatever the demand turns out to be, with high-definition (HD) quality that’s equal to that of television.

 Such broadcasts demand the use of a CDN that can ensure HD delivery to sites around the globe.
 That requires not only caching but buffering to ensure uninterrupted delivery.

 When the broadcast is over, it can be stored with Wasabi for later, on-demand access.
 At prices 80% less than AWS S3, it won’t break the bank to store even large, HD video files with Wasabi.

 NOW YOU CAN.
 Wasabi is here to guide you through your migration to the enterprise cloud and to work with you to determine which cloud storage strategy is right for your organization.